Featured Post

 In the late Fifties, the Pesenti family that had taken over Lancia after Gianni Lancia's racing expenditures had bankrupted the firm sought a design to fill the gap between small V4 Appia and upper-crust V6 Flaminia.
 Engineer Antonio Fessia came up with an aluminum horizontally-opposed four, initially in 1.5 liter form, driving the front wheels through a 4-speed transaxle and with 4-wheel disc brakes (2 firsts for an Italian car).
 The flat four was the first for Lancia, which had gained fame with its V4 Lambda in the Twenties before producing V8s and then the first production V6 with the 1950 Aurelia.
 The body design of the Flavia sedan, however, appeared to have been designed (unlike, for example, the Citroen DS) to show no hint of its advanced engineering.
 Instead, it was boxy, slab-sided and charmless.
 The year after production started, Lancia attempted to remedy this, not by restyling the sedan, but by launching 3 sports versions by 3 different carrozzeria: a coupe shown above by Pininfarina, a cabriolet by VIgnale, and a lightweight Sport by Zagato.
 The Pininfarina coupe turned out to be the most popular of the three, with production topping 19,000 units, most of these being the 1.8 liter.

-The instrument panel signalled the deluxe GT character of the car, which substituted a steeply-angled floor shift for the column shift in the sedan.
+The instrument panel signaled the deluxe GT character of the car, which substituted a steeply-angled floor shift for the column shift in the sedan.
 The roof and side window design was similar to that on Pininfarina's Ferrari 250 GT 2+2, though the Lancia received horizontal tail lights...

 Starting in 1962, there was also a cabriolet version designed by Giovanni Michelotti and built by Vignale.
 The car's restrained lines seemed aimed at the same clientele of doctors or lawyers that adopted the Pininfarina coupe.
 The dark blue over tan color scheme of this example seems to suit its personality.

-Unlike the PF coupe, the Vignale cabriolet used the same instrument cluster as the Flavia sedan, a decision that seemed to undercut the sporting character of the car.
+Unlike the later PF coupes, the Vignale cabriolet used the same instrument cluster as the Flavia sedan, a decision that seemed to undercut the sporting character of the car.
 Though Flavia berlinas originally came with a steering column-mounted shift lever to go with the less-sportive ribbon speedometer; the coupes and cabrios had a floor shift controlling 4 speeds.

 Of the 1,601 specimens of the Vignale Flavia produced, only 40 were confirmed to have right-hand drive like the silver example below, which also features the optional hardtop.
 Production of the Vignale cabrio ended after 1967.